-- [29] In defending the current year's assessment, the Respondent presented a 139 page disclosure package to the Board marked as Exhibit R-1 that included an assessment brief and a Law and Legislation brief. - [30] The Respondent advised the Board regarding mass appraisal and stated that mass appraisal is a methodology for valuing individual properties which involves the following process: - a.
+- [33] In defending the current year's assessment, the Respondent presented a 130 page disclosure package to the Board marked as Exhibit R-1 that included an assessment brief and a Law and Legislation brief. - [34] The Respondent advised the Board regarding mass appraisal and stated that mass appraisal is a methodology for valuing individual properties which involves the following process: - a.
 Properties are stratified into groups of comparable properties. - b.
 Common property attributes are identified for the properties in each group. - c.
-A uniform valuation model is calibrated for each group using market information incorporating the property attributes [Exhibit R-1, page 111]. - [31] The Respondent presented maps and a photograph of the subject property to the Board [Exhibit R-1, pages 5-8]. - [32] The Respondent advised the Board how the subject property was assessed for the current year [Exhibit R-1, page 9]. - [33] The Respondent advised the Board regarding the vacancy related issues raised by the Complainant and the Respondent's responses to the same [Exhibit R-1, pages 11-14]. - a.
+A uniform valuation model is calibrated for each group using market information incorporating the property attributes [Exhibit R-1, page 102]. - [35] The Respondent presented maps and a photograph of the subject property to the Board [Exhibit R-1, pages 4-6]. - [36] The Respondent advised the Board how the subject property was assessed for the current year [Exhibit R-1, page 7]. - [37] The Respondent advised the Board regarding the vacancy related issues raised by the Complainant and the Respondent's responses to the same [Exhibit R-1, pages 8-11]. - a.
 Issue: The vacancy rate applied to the office space is too low.
-The vacancy rate for all office space in the subject property should be increased to 15%. - Response: There is no indication of chronic vacancy as this year is the first year they have had a vacancy issue. - b.
-Issue: The current assessment does not sufficiently account for the subject property's long term vacancy.
-The subject property has a clear concern relating to both market and site specific vacancy.
-At the time of review, the subject vacancy was 27.94%. - Response: The subject property had 0% vacancy from 2010 to 2012 assessment years.
-2013 assessment year is the first year the property has had a vacancy in 4 years.
-This does not indicate a chronic vacancy problem or a problem with leasing out the building. - c.
-Issue: The Complainant suggests the 149th street district has a weak office market. - Response: The Complainant has provided no evidence to suggest that 149th street district is weak in the office market. - d.
-Issue: The applied vacancy rate is incorrect because it does not sufficiently adjust for the subject property's site specific current and historical vacancy challenges.
+The vacancy rate for all office space in the subject property should be increased to 15%. - Response: There is no indication of chronic vacancy as this year is the first year they have had vacancy above 10%. - b.
+Issue: The market vacancy rate is understated as it excludes large volumes of vacant office area that compete for tenants with the subject property.